Purpose

 - The

-idfield in the response represents theproduct_id. - If a product is not included in the response data, it means that product does not have any stop list limitations.
+- If a product is not included in the response data, it means that product does not have any stop list limitations.

 - Use the

-timestampfield shows when the stop list entry was last updated, useful for tracking changes.
+timestamp field shows when the stop list entry was last updated, useful for tracking changes.